OlegShchavelev/ALTMobileWiki/docs/en/system/apps-gnome/index.md

 ## Core applications

 GNOME Core applications are designed to perform common tasks on the GNOME desktop.
-They are usually pre-installed on your ALT Regular Gnome system.
+They are usually pre-installed on your ALT Mobile system.

 <GnomeAppsList category="core"/>